On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Introduction

-\textbf{Section 3:} In the first part, we recall the theory of asymptotic expansions of matrix coefficients of tempered representations both with respect to a minimal parabolic subgroup and with respect to standard parabolic subgroups.
+\textbf{Section~\ref{sec:3}:} In the first part, we recall the theory of asymptotic expansions of matrix coefficients of tempered representations both with respect to a minimal parabolic subgroup and with respect to standard parabolic subgroups.
 We then explain in detail how the functions $\Gamma_{\lambda,l}(\cdot,v_{1},v_{2})$, $\Gamma_{\mu,m}(\cdot,v_{3},v_{4})$ arise.
-We begin by introducing an equivalence relation on the data indexing the asymptotic expansion relative to $P$ of the $K$-finite matrix coefficients of a tempered, irreducible, Hilbert representation $(\pi,H)$.
-This equivalence relation is motivated by construction of $\textbf{d}(\pi)$ in \cite{KYD} and it is meant to exploit the criteria for the computation of asymptotic integrals in Appendix A in loc. cit.
+We begin by introducing an equivalence relation on the data indexing the asymptotic expansion relative to $P$ of the $K$-finite matrix coefficients of a tempered, irreducible, representation $(\pi,H)$.
+This equivalence relation is motivated by the construction of $\textbf{d}(\pi)$ in \cite{KYD} and it is meant to exploit the criteria for the computation of asymptotic integrals in \cite[Appendix A]{KYD}.
 Imposing the conditions on $(\lambda,l)$ and $(\mu,m)$ that we discussed above, we identify the functions $\Gamma_{\lambda,l}(\cdot,v_{1},v_{2})$ and $\Gamma_{\mu,m}(\cdot,v_{3},v_{4})$ with the coefficient functions in the asymptotic expansion relative to $P_{\lambda}$ of $\phi_{v_{1},v_{2}}$ and $\phi_{v_{3},v_{4}}$ (Proposition \ref{Gamma}).
 We then prove that they are smooth vectors in $(R,L^{2}(M_{\lambda}))$ (Proposition \ref{GammaGar}).
-Combining Proposition \ref{GammaGar} with the technical Lemma \ref{computationa} and Lemma \ref{computationn}, we are in position to construct unitary, admissible, finitely generated representations $(\sigma_{1}, H_{\sigma_{1}})$ and $(\sigma_{2},H_{\sigma_{2}})$ whose direct sum is the unitary, admissible, finitely generated representation $(\sigma,H_{\sigma})$ introduced above (Proposition \ref{applyfrob}). \\
+Combining Proposition \ref{GammaGar} with the technical Lemma \ref{computationa} and Lemma \ref{computationn}, we can construct unitary, admissible, finitely generated representations $(\sigma_{1}, H_{\sigma_{1}})$ and $(\sigma_{2},H_{\sigma_{2}})$ whose direct sum is the unitary, admissible, finitely generated representation $(\sigma,H_{\sigma})$ introduced above (Proposition \ref{applyfrob}). \\